 In old England, villages ended where the forest began, with a hedge marking the boundary between the two.
-Just beyond this hedge you would often find a woman (or sometimes man) living in a small cottage.
-She was typically some combination of healer/herbalist, midwife/birthkeeper, spiritual advisor, life counselor, provider of both ordinary and magical solutions to everyday problems, and general rabble-rouser ;).
+Just beyond this hedge you would often find a person living in a small cottage.
+They were typically some combination of healer/herbalist, midwife/birthkeeper, spiritual advisor, life counselor, provider of both ordinary and magical solutions to everyday problems, and general rabble-rouser ;).
 Sometimes called a wise woman/man, sometimes "cunning folk", these individuals lived close enough to be of service to their community but just far enough away from those in authority to avoid regularly invoking their ire.

 I am a wife (2008), and an unschooling mother to two boys (Levi was born in 2011 & Lutka in 2015).
 Levi is autistic, specifically PDA Autistic (Pathological Demand Avoidance is part of the Autism Spectrum) and Lutka is an undiagnosed ADHD'er.
 I am self-identified as neurodivergent, specifically PDA Autistic.
 When going through the diagnostic process with Levi I discovered myself in those pages and evaluations.